 An endosteal implant (root form implant) consists of alloplastic material that surgically inserts into a patient’s remaining jawbone.
 In dentistry, alloplastic refers to artificial materials that are substituted for tissue grafts.
 These implants are typically made of titanium and small screws.
 Endosteal implants form a single replacement root for a missing tooth, regardless of how many roots the original tooth had.
 They are the most common type of implant used today.

-For patients who do not have enough natural jawbone to support endosteal implants, dentists recommend subperiosteal implants instead.
+Subperiosteal implants are the better option for patients who do not have enough natural jawbone to support endosteal implants.
 This type of dental implant is placed under the gums (on or above the jawbone).
 Subperiosteal implants are extremely rare.

 Implants have been successfully used by dentists for over 30 years to treat a variety of different oral conditions and diseases.